Super Bowl ads look toward the future — and the past

 “It’s the only game in town,” said Villanova marketing professor Charles Taylor.

-This year’s ads will be amusing and warm, leading Kelly O’Keefe, CEO of brand consultancy Brand Federation, dub this year the “Ted Lasso Super Bowl.”
-It’s not just because two of the Apple+ sitcoms’ stars are starring in ads — Jason Sudeikis In TurboTax and Hannah Waddingham in Rakuten.
+This year’s ads will be amusing and warm, leading Kelly O’Keefe, CEO of brand consultancy Brand Federation, to dub this year the “Ted Lasso Super Bowl.”
+It’s not just because two of the Apple+ sitcoms’ stars are starring in ads — Jason Sudeikis for TurboTax and Hannah Waddingham for Rakuten.

-It’s because the ads, like the sitcom, will be “nothing too heavy,” he said.
+It’s because the ads, like the sitcom, will be “nothing too heavy,” O’Keefe said.
 “It’s funny, positive, and makes you happy — but doesn’t go too deep.”

 What does the future look like?
 Electric, if automakers have anything to do with it.
-With automakers back in full force this Super Bowl, BMW shows Arnold Schwarzenegger, as Zeus, the god of the sky (or in this commercial, the god of lightning) whose wife, Salma Hayek Pinault, gives him the EV BMW iX to spice up retirement.
+With automakers back in full force this Super Bowl, BMW shows Arnold Schwarzenegger as Zeus, the god of the sky (or in this commercial, the god of lightning) whose wife, Salma Hayek, gives him the EV BMW iX to spice up retirement.

 Kia showcases the Kia EV6, the brand’s first battery electric vehicle, in its ad, along with a cute “robo dog.”
 Nissan gives a nod to its all-electric 2023 Nissan Ariya.

-A first time advertiser, Wallbox, showcases an actual survivor of being struck by lightning in its ad for its home electric vehicle charger.
+A first time advertiser, Wallbox, showcases an actual lightning-strike survivor in its ad for its home electric vehicle charger.

-Other advertisers are future forward too.
-Amazon’s spot shows real-life spouses living in a world where Amazon’s digital assistant Alexa can read your mind.
+Other advertisers are future-forward too.
+Amazon’s spot shows real-life spouses Scarlett Johansson and Colin Jost living in a world where Amazon’s digital assistant Alexa can minds.
 In a regional ad, Samuel Adams shows Spot, the dancing robo-dog from Boston Dynamics, getting down with the brewer’s employees.

 CRYPTO BOWL

 Among the 30 new advertisers are several cryptocurrency exchanges.
-Advocates of the blockchain-based digital currency that has captured the interest of investors and financial service firms alike, want to lure regular Americans too.
+Advocates of the blockchain-based digital currencies that have captured the interest of investors and financial service firms alike, want to lure regular Americans too.
 Exchanges Crypto.com, FTX and eToro have all announced Super Bowl ad plans, and others have been rumored but not confirmed.

 While the Super Bowl can be a good place to launch a new brand or category into the public consciousness, there are risks of getting lost in the shuffle as first-time advertisers.
 And they have a big task with 30 seconds.